 While Pfocus 🅰 is meant to cater needs of ambitious users, the used wide-angle converters are not necessarily cheap or easy to get.
 The Nikon WC-E80 used in Pfocus 🅱 however is very cheap - if you already have a 3D printer, you can make it quite easily under $100.
 At some point I decided to sell the 3D printable files for Pfocus 🅰 and 🅱.
 This was not an easy decision, but I decided that for the work and time I put into these a little compensation is only fair.
 For what it's worth, I don't make a lot from this to begin with, but it financed a pretty decent Pizza for me already.

 Another more interesting focuser I made ran under the codename Pfocus 🅾 - it's based on a four element wide-angle converter, incl one aspherical element.
 It's large, but the size was managable.
 Heavy, but tolerable.
 Crazy wide (as in: vignettes after your scope over the WHOLE focus range).
 Crazy close focus (around 10cm/four inches).
 And even with all these aspect, I managed to add a front lip for proper clamp-on mattebox support (which, when attached, would cripple the vignette of course).
 But the glass so exotic, the build very tedious.
-I keep it as a nice "what if", but it will not see the light of day like the others have.
+I kept it as a nice "what if", but it will not see the light of day like the others have.

 how does it work?